Pavani-Sweety/Uniquestore/README.md

-# Humari Dukaan - E-Commerce Website
+# Uniquestore - E-Commerce Website

 ![](demo.gif)
 Humari Dukaan is a fully functional e-commerce website built using React.js, Redux, React Router, Bootstrap, and Bootstrap Icons.
 The project aims to provide users with a seamless shopping experience and incorporates various features such as image carousel, scroll animations, search functionality, category-wise shopping, and a robust checkout system.